ranja-sarkar/sensor-data/README.md

 <img width="466" alt="12" src="https://github.com/user-attachments/assets/c36ca8ed-8831-4070-994a-52470f7917fe" />

-IDLE -> engine is running but the vehicle is not moving.

-ACTIVE -> engine is running and the vehicle is moving.

-OFF -> engine is off
+[IDLE -> engine is running but the vehicle is not moving; ACTIVE -> engine is running and the vehicle is moving; OFF -> engine is off]

 The **Chapter 1** of my book has a small portion covered on **signal processing**.